HennaKristal/GroupDPS/README.md

-# Hunter Focus Display
+# Group DPS
 This is a plugin for game called Lord of the Ring Online.
-Visit https://www.lotrointerface.com/downloads/info1184-HunterFocusDisplay.html for more information.
+Visit https://www.lotrointerface.com/downloads/info1278-GroupDPS.html for more information.